-Hornbeam (Carpinus betulus) is a native hedging species that is quite similar to Green Beech, you can spot the difference easily because Hornbeam has more deeply veined leaves with serrated edges (the edge of a Beech leaf is smooth and wavy).
-The leaves are bright fresh green when they emerge in Spring, becoming a deeper green as they mature later in the season.
+As a native hedge plant, hornbeams have extremely similar characteristics to beech hedges but differ by Hornbeam having more deeply veined leaves with serrated edges (the edge of a Beech leaf is smooth and wavy).
+The leaves are bright fresh green when they emerge in spring, becoming a deeper green as they mature later in the season.

-In Autumn the foliage changes through various shades of yellow before turning brown at the start of Winter.
-A Hornbeam hedge will retain its leaves during winter in the same way as both types of Beech, although it can lose a few more leaves especially in windy weather.
+In Autumn the foliage changes through various shades of yellow before turning brown at the start of winter.
+A Hornbeam hedge will retain its leaves during winter in the same way as both types of Beech, although it can lose a few more leaves, especially in windy weather.
 In winter the Hornbeam leaves are a darker nut-brown colour compared to the coppery brown of Beech.

 Hornbeam can be maintained as a hedge from under 1 metre to over 5 metres, established hedges can be kept in good order with a single trim in late summer.
-For a very formal and manicured look you could trim twice, this may sound like twice as much work but there will be a significantly smaller volume of clippings to get rid of overall!
+For a very formal and manicured look, you could trim twice, this may sound like twice as much work but there will be a significantly smaller volume of clippings to get rid of overall.

 Hornbeam makes an excellent topiary specimen that can be trimmed into most shapes quite easily.
 They make excellent pleached or shaped trees, especially easy if you start with a modest size between 100-150cm that will easily mould against a stout bamboo cane or tree stake to give a straight stem, the perfect starting point.